“I contracted Sepsis after a C Section” is a guest post by Lucy at Real Mum Reviews.

 After almost six weeks, once I was able to climb the stairs unassisted, we finally all returned to our family home.
 The first night home with four of us under one roof was a day I will cherish forever.

-The journey to recovery was long, but by the time Neve was four months old, I was completely recovered and am now fully mobile.
+My c section recovery time was long, but by the time Neve was four months old, I was completely recovered and am now fully mobile.

 This was far from the start I expected with the final member of our family but i am incredibly proud of how I coped.